Data product · matched

 Why buy it matched rather than raw

-A raw odds feed hands you unpaired prices and leaves the relational work — pairing a back price to the exchange lay side, aligning selection names across books, computing ratings and applying liquidity gates — as your engineering.
-The matched feed does that layer for you, so an opportunity arrives finished rather than as a pipeline you own and maintain.
+A raw odds feed hands you unpaired prices and leaves the relational work as your engineering: aligning selection names, pairing back to lay, gating on liquidity.
+The matched feed does that layer for you, so a pairing arrives finished rather than as a pipeline you maintain.

-Depth is what makes the pairing worth having.
-The back side spans 60+ UK bookmakers, including the smaller books a shallow feed leaves out; the lay side draws on three exchanges.
-A tight pair at a book you don't carry is a row your competitor shows and you don't.
-The full picture is checkable before you sign up — the coverage dashboard is live and the docs are public.
+Depth makes the pairing worth having.
+The back side includes smaller domestic books a shallow feed leaves out, and a tight pair at a book you don't carry is a row a competitor shows and you don't.
+The coverage dashboard is live and the docs are public.

 Who it's built for